Ubicall/ubicall-web-service/access/README.md

           foreach licence_key
             ensure report created for licence_key and it's categories then
+                  update report count with category/licence_key count
+                    then
                       foreach category
-                  if (startDate and endDate have same hour) count <- get count of logs with licence_key, category, start, end dates update report by adding count to report with same hour of startDate else
-                    start_count <- get count of logs with licence_key, category, start, end of start hour update report by adding start_count to report with same hour of startDate end_count <- get count of logs with licence_key, category, end of start hour, end update report by adding end_count to report with same hour of endDate then
+                        update report by adding count to report with same hour of startDate then
                         update a progress state to completed
                       otherwise
                         update a progress state to failed

 make sure end date belong to same hour of start date
   false: